 Additionally, a judge will consider the opposing party’s criminal history.
 Do they have a history of violence or stalking?
 Have they spent time in jail previously?
 Or, have they caused physical damage to your home or personal property, or hurt your pets.
 All of these things are taken into consideration.
 The more evidence you have to support your claim that the opposing party is dangerous the better your chances are at being granted a restraining order.
 An experienced attorney will guide you through the process of collecting evidence, such as phone bills, emails, eyewitness testimony, and more.

 How to File a Restraining Order in Florida

 If you are filing a restraining order in Florida, do not face the courts alone.
 Your first step should always be to consult with an attorney.
 They will advise you on what type of injunction you must file a petition for, what evidence to present with the injunction, and represent you throughout the entirety of your case.

-At all court hearings, your attorney will present the facts of your case, building an argument that proves you need legal protection from the opposing party.
+At all court hearings, your attorney will present the facts of your case, building an argument that proves you need legal protection from the opposing party or restrained person.
 It is important to know that even with an attorney you will still need to appear in front of a judge.
 However, your attorney may be able to do much of the speaking on your behalf.
 This can alleviate a significant amount of stress, fear, and anxiety.

 What Is A Restraining Order vs An Injunction?

 People often use the terms injunction and restraining order interchangeably.
 In the state of Florida, the official legal term is an “injunction for protection.”
 When people talk about how to fight a restraining order, they are referring to the term injunction.
 You may also hear the term “order of protection,” which also refers to an injunction.

 In the state of Florida, there are five types of orders of injunctions for protection against violence.
 These include: